Skip to main content

 You may not share the same social/educational/cultural background, you could have very different life experiences and lifestyles and your first language may not be the same.
 Your donor-conceived genetic sibling(s) may know the identity, and may be in touch with, your donor or one or more of your other donor-conceived genetic siblings.

-They may or may not be willing to share this information, or let you know anything about them, in the same way you might be in contact with donor-conceived genetic siblings who do not want their identity shared.
+They may or may not be willing to share this information, or to let you know anything about them, in the same way you might be in contact with donor-conceived genetic siblings who do not want their identity shared.

 Sharing information on social media